 Employers do not have a legal duty to “guarantee” that no one in the workplace will ever be infected with COVID-19.
-But you definitely should take reasonable steps to reduce the risk of infection, as recommended by the CDC, OSHA, and the Arizona Department of Health Services: frequent hand-washing, sanitizing, and disinfecting of surfaces, and other proper hygiene practices.
-And you should follow the CDC guidelines when employees show symptoms of or test positive for COVID-19 (see below).
+But employers nevertheless should take reasonable steps to reduce the risk of infection, as recommended by the CDC, OSHA, and the Arizona Department of Health Services: encouraging employees to follow common-sense hygiene practices.
+And employers should follow the CDC guidelines when employees show symptoms of or test positive for COVID-19 (see below).

 What should we do when an employee has symptoms or actually tests positive for COVID-19?

-Naturally, the employer must direct the particular employee to stay home and not return to work until he or she meets the CDC’s criteria to discontinue home isolation. (“When You Can be Around Others After You Had or Likely Had COVID-19”).
+The employer must direct the particular employee to stay home and not return to work until he or she meets the CDC’s criteria to discontinue home isolation (“Quarantine and Isolation”).

 Remember that “staying home” does not necessarily mean that one is unable to work.
 If the employee’s job is suitable for remote work, and the employee is medically able, then remote work is a viable option.
-If remote work is not feasible (and the business employs fewer than 500 employees), then as discussed below, the employer may have a tax-based incentive to provide up to 80 hours of “Emergency Paid Sick Leave” under the “Families First Coronavirus Response Act.”
+If remote work is not feasible, the employee may be entitled to use any paid time off that he or she has accumulated (see below).

-Then the employer must do some “contact tracing” to determine whether any other employees may be required to quarantine.
-According to guidelines issued by the Maricopa County Department of Public Health, persons who had “close contact” with the positive individual (contact within six feet for a total of 15 minutes or more in any given 24‑hour period) should stay home for ten days after their most recent exposure to the positive individual.
-According to the County, persons who quarantine for seven days and who then test negative for COVID-19 may be able to return to work at that time.
+Then the employer should do some basic “contact tracing” to determine whether any other employees may be required to quarantine.
+According to guidelines issued by the Maricopa County Department of Public Health, persons who had “close contact” with the positive individual (contact within six feet for a total of 15 minutes or more in any given 24‑hour period) should stay home for five days after their most recent exposure to the positive individual.
 (As above, consider whether remote work may be a viable option.
-If remote work is not feasible, then as discussed below, the employer may have an incentive to provide up to 80 hours of emergency paid sick leave under the FFCRA.)
+If remote work is not feasible, the employee may be entitled to use any paid time off that he or she has accumulated (see below).

 Employers in Arizona are not under a formal legal obligation to notify customers, contractors, suppliers, or other third parties that an employee has tested positive.